JudahGoldstein/JudahGoldstein/README.md

-I'm a fourth (more like 3.5th) year Comp-Sec student at York University
-Working on building up this GitHub to something I can be a bit more proud of
+I'm a fourth (more like 3.5th) year Comp-Sec student at York University, Working on building up this GitHub to something I can be a bit more proud of
 ---
 **What I'm currently learning on my own time (not at university):**
 - How to do more web automation tasks with script injection.